Shopify/shopify-api-js/docs/guides/billing.md

 See the [billing reference](../reference/billing/README.md) for details on how to call those endpoints, using this configuration.

 To trigger the billing behaviour, you'll need to set the `billing` value when calling `shopifyApi()`.
-For example the following configuration will allow you to charge merchants $30 every 30 days.
+For example, the following configuration will allow you to charge merchants $30 every 30 days.
 The first three charges will be discounted by $10, so merchants would be charged $20.

 ```ts
 import {